 Neck pain may be due to a wide range of causes, including damage or overuse of the muscles, bones, nerves, joints, or other structures in the cervical spine.
-Neck pain is categorized into two main types, according to the duration and severity of the condition.
+Neck pain is categorized into acute and chronic neck pain, according to the duration and severity of the condition.
 If you’re experiencing neck pain, request a consultation with the orthopedic spine doctors at New Jersey Spine Surgeons by filling out the form on this page.
-Our expert doctors in Princeton and Staten Island are committed to relieving your pain and improving your spinal health.
-Learn more about neck pain causes, diagnosis, and our treatment options below.
+Our expert orthopedic neck pain specialists in Princeton and Staten Island are committed to relieving your pain and improving your spinal health.
+Learn more about neck pain causes, diagnosis, and treatment options below.

 Severity of Neck Pain